verrazzano/docs/content/en/docs/examples/sock-shop.md

    11.22.33.44
    ```

-1. Access the Sock Shop example application; there are several methods:
+1. Access the Sock Shop application:

    * **Using the command line**